 Many newbies find betting exchanges a stumbling block to learning matched betting, and that’s perfectly natural.
 Overcome the initial learning curve, and they’re pretty simple.
 Take your time, and don’t be put off if it’s not clear the first time around.

 Betting exchanges are very similar to bookmakers, with one key difference.
 Instead of betting against a bookmaker, you bet against other people.
-That’s why it’s called a betting exchange; people are exchanging bets.
+That’s why they’re called betting exchanges; people exchange bets.

 Betting exchanges allow users to propose a bet that they want to place.
 If another user is happy to take that bet, the bet becomes ‘matched’.
 The second user here effectively plays the role of the bookmaker.